LQR471814/x.kalman-filter/README.md

 # Kalman Filter

-Experiments with computing Kalman Filters.
+Experiments with Kalman Filters.

+[Here](./Kalman.md) is an explainer for how they work.